No Climbing Permit for Mount Kailash Has Ever Been Issued. The Real Reason Isn’t Difficulty

 A geological survey of a mountain does not require climbing it.
 The technology exists.
 The institution administering the region possesses it.
 The survey has not been published.

 The Soviet surveys were classified.
 The Chinese surveys, if conducted, have not been released.
-Muldashev’s independent measurements documented anomalies requiring follow-up investigation that has not been authorized.
+Muldashev’s independent measurements described anomalies that would benefit from follow-up investigation, though it is worth repeating that his original measurements have not themselves been independently verified.

 The mountain sits at the center of four cosmological maps.
 Its geometry is pyramidal and cardinally oriented in a mountain range that produces nothing else resembling it.
 Its summit region has not been formally surveyed by any institution willing to publish the results.